Article last updated: 17th May 2022

 When it comes to weight management, one key piece of advice is to allow or encourage your horse to lose weight in winter.
 This puts them in a better position come spring/summer when calorie intake increases with grazing and helps to avoid year on year weight gain.

 When it comes to reducing sugar and starch intake, this is very easy to achieve in the bucket feed.
 Simply avoid using any cereal based concentrate feeds in favour of high fibre, low sugar and starch feeds of an appropriate calorie level that are marketed to the laminitis prone individual.
-Dengie have four products approved by The Laminitis Trust including Hi-Fi Lite, Healthy Hooves Molasses Free, Hi-Fi Molasses Free and Alfa-A Molasses Free.
-Dengie have many other low sugar and starch feeds within the range that are additionally appropriate for the laminitis prone individual to aid with managing laminitis risk.
+Dengie have a range of products that are low in sugar and starch making them ideal for the laminitis prone individual to aid with managing laminitis risk.

 During any laminitis episode your horse or pony will need to be stabled and so conserved forage will be required to replace the grass.
 This can be highly variable in sugar content and so there are some top tips to follow to try and source the right forage for your horse or pony.
 For the good do-er a late cut hay is likely to be lower calorie than an earlier cut hay or haylage.
 The more like straw a hay looks, the more like straw it is likely to be in terms of sugar and energy levels.
 Coarse, stalky hays are generally better for good doers.